Metatheria: Evolutionary history

 Morphological and species diversity of metatherians in Laurasia remained low in comparison to eutherians throughout the Cenozoic.
-The two major groups of Cenozoic Laurasian metatherians, the opossum-like herpetotheriids and peradectids persisted into the Miocene before becoming extinct, with the North American herpetotheriid Herpetotherium, the European herpetotheriid Amphiperatherium and the peradectids Siamoperadectes and Sinoperadectes from Asia being the youngest Laurasian non-marsupial metatherians (with marsupials invading North America during the Pliocene-Pleistocene as part of the Great American interchange).
+The two major groups of Cenozoic Laurasian metatherians, the opossum-like herpetotheriids and peradectids persisted into the Oligocene and Miocene before becoming extinct, with the North American herpetotheriid Herpetotherium, the European herpetotheriid Amphiperatherium, and the north American peradectid Nanodelphys being the youngest Laurasian non-marsupial metatherians (with marsupials invading North America during the Pliocene-Pleistocene as part of the Great American interchange).
+The placement of putative Asian Miocene peradectids Siamoperadectes and Sinoperadectes as metatherians been questioned and they may be eutherians instead.
 Metatherians first arrived in Afro-Arabia during the Paleogene, probably from Europe, including the possible peradectoid Kasserinotherium from the Early Eocene of Tunisia and the herpetotheriid Peratherium africanum from the Early Oligocene of Egypt and Oman.
 The youngest African metatherian is the possible herpetotheriid Morotodon from the late Early Miocene of Uganda.

 Metatherians arrived in South America from North America during the latest Cretaceous or Paleocene and underwent a major diversificiation, with South American metatherians including both the ancestors of extant marsupials as well as the extinct Sparassodonta, which were major predators in South American ecosystems during most of the Cenozoic, up until their extinction in the Pliocene, as well as the Polydolopimorphia, which likely had a wide range of diets.
 Metatherians then declined in diversity in South America during the Late Eocene as well as the later Oligocene epoch.
 The oldest known Australian marsupials are from the early Eocene, and are thought to have arrived in the region after having dispersed via Antarctica from South America.
 During the Oligocene epoch, Australian metatherians radiated rapidly, which contributed most to the global peak in metatherian diversity during the Early Miocene.
 The only known Antarctic metatherians are from the Early Eocene La Meseta Formation of the Antarctic Peninsula, where they are the most diverse group of mammals, and include marsupials as well as polydolopimorphians.

 Classification

 Below is a metatherian cladogram from Wilson et al. (2016):

-Cladogram according to Ladevèze et al. 2020::
+Cladogram according to Ladevèze et al. 2020:

+Cladogram after Gernelle et al. 2026:

 Below is a listing of metatherians that do not fall readily into well-defined groups.